 - Growing online audiences through paid and organic content.

 - Expansive knowledge of social media platforms and individual formats/limitations.

-- Creating and scheduling social media calendars for a variety of industries.
+- Planning social media content calendars for a variety of industries.

 - Producing, editing and subtitling video content.